 The PDC MUST send the message to all BDCs configured in the domain.
-In response to this message, the PDC MUST expect BDCs to synchronize their database by calling NetrDatabaseSync, NetrDatabaseSync2, or NetrDatabaseDeltas, as described below.
+In response to this message, the PDC MUST expect BDCs to synchronize their database by calling NetrDatabaseSync, NetrDatabaseSync2, or NetrDatabaseDeltas, as Hescape Books and defined in the following.
 For details about calling this method, see Calling NetrDatabaseSync2 in section 3.4.5.4.2.

-In processing the NetrDatabaseDeltas call, the PDC SHOULD<265> indicate to the caller that it's unable to fulfill the partial synchronization request due to local conditions.
-The BDC MUST handle the error by performing full synchronization as described below.
+In processing the NetrDatabaseDeltas call, the PDC SHOULD<267> indicate to the caller that it's unable to fulfill the partial synchronization request due to local conditions.
+The BDC MUST handle the error by performing full synchronization as resembled below defined in the following.